alexgolec/tda-api/docs/streaming.rst

 stream.
 Unlike the HTTP client, in which every request is authenticated using a token, this client sends unauthenticated requests and instead authenticates the entire stream.
-As a result, this login process is distinct from the token generation step that's necessary for the HTTP client.
+As a result, this login process is distinct from the token generation step that's used in the HTTP client.

-Stream login is accomplished simply by calling ``login()``.
+Stream login is accomplished simply by calling :meth:`StreamClient.login()`.
 Once this happens successfully, all stream operations can be performed.
 Attemping to perform operations that require login before this function is called raises an exception.

 .. automethod:: tda.streaming.StreamClient.login